Monteverde in 3 Days

 Tarmac ahoy!!!

-With great relief, we reach our destination; Hotel Santa Fe.
-It’s very steep and our first attempt at parking fails when the hand brake can’t cope and the car starts to roll back down the hill.
+With great relief, we reach our destination; Hotel Santa Fe B&B. It’s on a very steep plot and our first attempt at parking fails when the hand brake can’t cope and the car starts to roll back down the hill.
 Luckily, the hotel provides wedges to stick behind the wheels and we get safely parked.

 Hotel Santa Fe

-We purchase supplies from a nearby supermarket for lunch.
+We check in, then go and purchase supplies from a nearby supermarket for lunch.
 It’s been a stressful journey and a couple of tins of beer are in order.
-We have lunch on the bench outside our hotel which offers a great view across the valley.
+We have lunch on the bench outside our hotel, which offers a great view across the valley.

 View from Hotel Santa Fe